uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/gemm_batch.rst

       Buffer holding input/output matrices ``C`` with size ``stridec`` * ``batch_size``.

    ldc
-      The leading dimension of the matrices ``C``.
+      The leading dimension of the mattrices ``C``.
 It must be positive and at least ``m`` if column major layout is used to store matrices or at least ``n`` if column major layout is used to store matrices.